timestocome/Test-stock-prediction-algorithms/README.md

 The main goal of this project is to learn more about time series analysis and prediction.
 The stock market just happens to have lots of complicated time series and available data

+The first evolving neural net does the best job of predicting daily changes.
+It's impressive.
+That'll be my first go to tool

+The NASDAQ Evolved Network is a good simple example that should be easy to apply to any index

 <b>Data sources:</b>